-In the course of its case review duties, the Commission has detected certain trends or patterns of officer behavior.
-Some of the patterns are positive and should be encouraged while others should be the focus of further effort on the part of the Department.
-The Commission believes that if the Department, as a whole, can work on the less positive areas, community relations will be further enhanced.
+In the course of its case review duties, the Commission has detected three trends or patterns of officer behavior, which the commissioners believe should be focused on for improvement.
+This is not to say that all officers do any of these things on a regular basis.
+Rather, some officers sometimes do these things.
+The Commission believes that if the Department as a whole can work on these areas, community relations will be further enhanced.